mlandis/graphical_model_magnets/README.md

 The magnets are simple, lightweight, and clean.
 Plus they make a satisfying "clack" on whiteboards.
 Overall, rather fun to play with.

 * Useful for teaching
-* Design models in the field
+* Design models anywhere ferrous
-* Compact storage
+* Compact and organized storage
 * Easy enough for a baby to use

 ### Motivation